-When thinking about how to design my workshop I did a cursory search into DIY design software and found most looked at were either expensive or rather clunky.
+When thinking about how to design my workshop I did some cursory research on design software and found most were both expensive and complicated to use.
 Then I had a thought – surely this is something that Google will have sorted out by now?
 And it turns out that they’d had a hand in doing just that – enter stage right, Sketchup.

-Sketchup was acquired by Google in 2006 when they were still a small startup without many customers but an excellent product.
-Google immediately made a version of the software available for free (for non-commercial use), and over the following 6 years established a user base of ~100M.
-They finally sold it to Trimble last year.
+Sketchup was acquired by Google in 2006 while they were still a small startup without many customers but an excellent product.
+Google made a version of the software available for free (for non-commercial use), and over the following 6 years established a user base of ~100M.
+They sold it to Trimble in 2012.

 As part of the deal, Google and Trimble went on to jointly develop an online repository of free to download sketchup models – where you will can find some extraordinary things – and also agreed that the software would remain free for non-commercial use (although see important limitation below).

 What is it?
 It is a general purpose tool for creating 3D drawings.
 Why is it cool?
 Because it is brilliantly simple: the drawing package consists of few familiar tools: pencil, protractor, tape measure and crayons.
 And, because the tools are already familiar, the software is very straightforward to learn.